 Joseph Anstey, a member of the Chew Magna Ansteys, was born in 1891 in Barton Regis to parents Robert Anstey and Elizabeth Mary Tomkins.
 He was brother to fellow Anstey Heroes Robert Harold Anstey, Gilbert Tomkins Anstey, Daniel Anstey and Alfred Tomkins Anstey.

 In the 1911 Census Joseph was living with his family at 23 Brynland Avenue Bishopston Bristol; he was a “Warehouseman wholesale drapery“.
 Immediately after the outbreak of World War One, Joseph, together with at least two of his brothers, signed up for active service with the 12th Gloucester Regiment (Bristol’s Own), a ‘Pals Battalion’, as a Private (Service Number: 20056).

-Note: We only have a very sketchy understanding of Joseph’s wartime service as we cannot locate his Service Record – anybody who can add to this biography please contact us at email@example.com.
+Note: We only have a somewhat sporadic understanding of Joseph’s wartime service as we cannot locate his Service Records – anybody who can add to this biography please contact us at email@example.com.

-For his services Joseph was awarded the 1914/15 Star, Victory and British War Medals.
+For his services Joseph was awarded the 1915 Star Medal, as well as the Victory and British War medals.

 After the war, Joseph resided at 32 Alexander Road, Frome, Somerset; he thus likely married Eleanor L. Bridgeman in Frome in 1919.
 We do not find evidence of any children to this marriage and we lose track of Joseph after this.

 We believe that Joseph died in 1982 in Salisbury Wiltshire, though seek formal confirmation of this.

 Anybody who would like to add anything to this biography, please contact us at firstname.lastname@example.org.